AnyLog-co/documentation/northbound connectors/notifciation.md

 _Webhooks_ are user-defined _HTTP_ callbacks that enable real-time communication between web applications; they are the simplest and fastest way to send messages into third-party applications as it simply uses a _REST_ (post) request as opposed to needing to develop a full application for messaging.

-This example creates a _Webhoook_ for _Slack_ messaging platform, but the same logic can be done for other messaging boards.

 * [Slack](https://api.slack.com/messaging/webhooks)
 * [Discord](https://docs.gitlab.com/ee/user/project/integrations/discord_notifications.html#create-webhook)